-Legalize Starter Homes was launched in July 2025 to support a 2026 ballot question that would would allow single-family homes to be built in any residentially-zoned area as long as the land on which it is to be constructed is at least 5,000 square feet, has at least 50 feet of land bordering the street, road, or public way that it faces, and has access to public sewer and water services.
+Legalize Starter Homes was launched in July 2025 to support a 2026 ballot question that would allow single-family homes to be built in any residentially-zoned area as long as the lot has at least 5,000 square feet, at least 50 feet of land bordering the street, and access to public sewer and water services.
 By contrast, many municipalities currently require tracts of land much larger than 5,000 square feet to build a home.

 Because land is so expensive in much of Massachusetts, allowing homes on smaller lots will reduce the cost of homes for buyers and will make it so that developers don’t have to build giant McMansions just to justify the cost of assembling the land.
 Thus, legalizing starter homes in Massachusetts will result in smaller homes, more affordable homes, and more homes in general.